Service Animals and Pets

 • Required to be certified or go through a professional training program.

-• Required to wear a vest or other ID to indicate they’re a service dog.
+• Required to wear a vest or other ID to indicate they’re a service animal.

-Asking if a dog is a service animal
+Asking if an animal is a service animal

 Our staff is allowed to:

-• Ask if the dog is a service animal you need because of a disability.
+• Ask if the animal is a service animal you need because of a disability.

-• Ask what work or task has the dog been trained to perform.
+• Ask what work or task the animal has been trained to perform.

 Our staff isn't allowed to:

-• Request any documentation that the dog is registered, licensed, or certified as a service animal.
+• Request any documentation that the animal is registered, licensed, or certified as a service animal.

-• Require that the dog demonstrate its task, or ask about the nature of your disability.
+• Ask about the nature of your disability.

 Removing a service animal